-Program of Medical Imaging Sciences
+BS in Medical Imaging Sciences

-Coordinator and Assistant Professor: Hannoun, Salem Clinical Educators: Abbas, Saly; Merhi, Hanane
+Coordinator and Assistant Professor Hannoun, Salem

+Visiting Assistant Professor Makki, Malek

+Clinical Educator Abbas, Saly

-This program is run in coordination with the Department of Diagnostic Radiology at the Faculty of Medicine.
+This program is jointly run in with the Department of Diagnostic Radiology at the Faculty of Medicine.

-The mission of the Medical Imaging Sciences (MIS) Program is to provide students with excellence in imaging education.
+The mission of the Medical Imaging Sciences (MIS) program is to provide students with excellence in imaging education.
 MIS aims to produce academically and clinically competent radiographers who will become patient advocates in their field and perform their duties with empathy and respect towards all patients.